jafudi/flexpair-hugo-site/flexpair.com/content/_index.md

   enable: true
   subtitle: "Nobody Ever"
   title: "But it worked on my machine…"
   description: "If you heard this too often, don't despair.
-Flexpair with your distributed team in an infrastructure-as-code staging environment.
-Replicate it at the push of a button for each new feature branch including all software packages that your project depends on.</br> With audio conferencing and mouse sharing built right into this collaborative cloud desktop, task handovers as well as review sessions have never been that interactive and resource effective.
-Simply scale up and down as needed—across all major cloud providers."
+Flexpair with your distributed team in an infrastructure-as-code staging environment.</br> Replicate it at the push of a button for each new feature branch including all software packages that your project depends on.</br> With audio conferencing and mouse sharing built right into this collaborative cloud desktop, task handovers as well as review sessions have never been that interactive and resource effective.</br> Simply scale up and down as needed—across all major cloud providers."
   features_blocks:
   - icon: "las la-lock"
     title: "Updated Security"